pace-neutrons/Horace/documentation/adr/0018-algorithm-migration-to-paged-files.md

 One of driving forces for the current PACE project is the support of large datasets, which are expected to be increasingly common and of increasing size.
-The new SQW object hides all choice between in-memory and on-disk operation through the use of a paged `PixelData` object.
+The new SQW object has been designed around a paged `PixelData` object which holds data in memory, up to a configurable page size, and pages additional data from disk as it is required.
+Under this model:

- - provides identical API for small and large datasets on small and large computers
+ - an identical API is available for large and small datasets on small and large computers
  - the switch between in-memory and on-disk (paged) operation is automatic as dataset grows
  - the page size is a configuration parameter that is intended to be user configurable for the machines and datasets they’re using:
     - a large page size will offer better performance if the whole dataset fits in a single page,